 Preheat oven to 350℉

-Pour additional powdered sugar into a bowl.
-While still warm, place the cookies directly in the bowl (a few at a time) and spoon sugar over the top or you can use a sifter or tea strainer to dust them with powdered sugar.
+7. Pour additional powdered sugar into a bowl.
+While still warm, place the cookies directly in the bowl (a few at a time).

 Arrange cookies on a plate or tray and enjoy!